 - Transitioning to other types of flooring: If you are transitioning from your Easiklip hardwood to another type of flooring, such as tile or carpet, we offer many types of reducer and transition moldings that can smooth the gap.
 Shop Easiklip moldings.

 What about uninstalling?

 Simply remove any baseboards, then lift up the floorboards in the reverse order to how you installed them.
-Lift boards from right to left, row by row, and you'll find that they snap apart just as easily as they snapped together.
+Lift boards from left to right, row by row, and you'll find that they snap apart just as easily as they snapped together.

 If you will be reinstalling your floor in the same location, we recommend that you number each board on the underside (with a jiffy marker or similar) so as to remember the order in which to reinstall them.
 This will save you having to re-cut any boards later.

 If you're like us, you'll fall in love with your Easiklip floor pretty quickly.
 What's more, you'll have peace of mind knowing that you'll be able to keep this versatile and easily portable floor with you forever!

 Have you got more questions?